tigerbeetle/tigerbeetle/docs/concepts/debit-credit.md

 ## TigerBeetle Enforces Debit / Credit in the Database

-The schema of OLTP is built in to TigerBeetle's data model, and is ready for you to use:
+The schema of OLTP is built into TigerBeetle's data model, and is ready for you to use:

 - **Who**: the [`debit_account_id`](../reference/transfer.md#debit_account_id) and
   [`credit_account_id`](../reference/transfer.md#credit_account_id) indicate which accounts are